 We give, give, give and people take, we know our worth and our value and then we are rewarded with greater, bigger and better opportunities and freedom and financial rewards.

-However, the reason for the change in our terms is on the back of an influx, a huge influx of brands who not only Elle Blonde, but other online publications and bloggers are working and have worked with using imagery without consent.
+However, the reason for the change in our terms and offer this bit of influencer guidance is on the back of an influx, a huge influx of brands who not only Elle Blonde, but other online publications and bloggers are working and have worked with using imagery without consent.

 Take Instagram for example.
 At least daily image that have been posted on our profile are shared, we are notified as we are tagged and mentioned in the image.
 Credit has been given.
 Perfect.
 Our favourites include Scent From & Nouveau Lashes those have got Blogger & Influencer relations down to a tee!
 We salute you guys!